Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Introduction

 There are many contexts where online misinformation is of concern.
-Examples include: 1) misinformation around political elections and announcements (\textit{political harms}); 2) misinformation on vaccinations during global pandemics (\textit{health-related harms}) \cite{chou2018addressing, tasnim2020impact}; 3) false speculation to disrupt economies or speculative markets \cite{kimmel2004rumors}; 4) distrust in news media and journalism (\textit{harms to news media}) \cite{chesney2019deep, Rini2020}; 5) false information in critical informational periods such as humanitarian or environmental crises, \cite{walter2021evaluating} and 6) propagation of hate speech online \cite{garland2022impact} which spreads harmful false content and stereotypes about groups (\textit{harms related to hate speech}).
+Examples include misinformation around political elections and announcements (political harms) \cite{jacobsen2023tensions}; such deepfake videos can, in theory, alter political figures to say just about anything, raising a series of political and civic concerns \cite{jacobsen2023tensions}; misinformation on vaccinations during global pandemics (health-related harms) \cite{chou2018addressing, tasnim2020impact}; false speculation to disrupt economies or speculative markets \cite{kimmel2004rumors}; distrust in news media and journalism (harms to news media) \cite{chesney2019deep, Rini2020}.
+People are more likely to feel uncertain than to be misled by deepfakes, but this resulting uncertainty, in turn, reduces trust in news on social media \cite{vaccari2020deepfakes}; false information in critical informational periods such as humanitarian or environmental crises \cite{walter2021evaluating}; and propagation of hate speech online \cite{garland2022impact} which spreads harmful false content and stereotypes about groups (harms related to hate speech).

-\textit{Political harms:} Recent elections in the United States, the United Kingdom, and Brazil, as well as other geopolitical events like Brexit, \cite{marshall2018post, bergmann2018conspiracy} sparked a wave of interest in misinformation and its impact on politics.
-For example, homophily bias has been shown to polarize discussions around the 2019 European Parliament elections on Twitter.
-Users with similar political leanings have fought over framing information using quote retweets (a retweet that is quoted). \cite{roth_quoting_2022} Large-scale misinformation campaigns raise concerns about the potential rise of nationalist and populist political movements, growing political polarization, and declining public trust in the media. \cite{tucker2018social,lazer2018science,valenzuela2022social}

-\textit{Health-related harms:} The spread of misinformation in critical periods such as humanitarian crises \cite{walter2021evaluating} and global health crises are particularly concerning.
-Information silos and echo chamber effects amplify the spread of health-related misinformation. \cite{chou2018addressing} Misinformation campaigns have adversely impacted healthcare efforts in the Ebola, and COVID-19 pandemics. \cite{chou2018addressing, oyeyemi2014ebola, tasnim2020impact} The harms associated with health misinformation have a worldwide impact and undermine efforts to stop the spread of deadly infectious diseases.
-Inaccurate assessments of the threat and unhelpful and dangerous treatment can result from exposure to false information.
-Misinformation undermines the ability of public health professionals to communicate important health-related information about signs of infection, testing accuracy, and prevention techniques. \cite{orentlicher2020ensuring,lee2022misinformation} More recently, misinformation about COVID-19 vaccines could contribute to significant vaccine hesitancy in the general population. \cite{orentlicher2020ensuring,lee2022misinformation}